-- New Brunswick: Priority will be given to projects derived from a watershed management, restoration or recovery action plan that identifies, prioritizes and seeks to address limiting factors impacting salmon production and/or survival. - Newfoundland & Labrador: Further to eligible project categories, priority will be given to projects that: - improve habitat, freshwater connectivity, and/or water quality; - assess/increase salmon populations; - promote education and public awareness; - encourage watershed planning. - Nova Scotia: Priority will be given to projects based on an existing watershed management plan, or to projects seeking to create a watershed management plan. - Prince Edward Island: Priority will be given to projects focusing on creating a management plan, that are guided by the Renewed Conservation Strategy for Atlantic salmon, or derived from a watershed management plan, action plan, or restoration plan.
+- New Brunswick: Priority will be given to projects derived from a watershed management, restoration or recovery action plan that identifies, prioritizes and seeks to address limiting factors impacting salmon production and/or survival. - Newfoundland & Labrador: Further to eligible project categories, priority will be given to projects that: - improve habitat, freshwater connectivity, and/or water quality; - assess/increase salmon populations; - promote education and public awareness; - encourage watershed planning. - Nova Scotia: Priority will be given to projects based on an existing watershed management plan, or to projects seeking to create a watershed management plan. - Prince Edward Island: Priority will be given to projects focusing on creating a management plan, that are guided by the Renewed Conservation Strategy for Atlantic salmon, or derived from a watershed management plan, action plan, or restoration plan. - Quebec: Priority will be given to projects that develop or implement a plan or strategy for the conservation of Atlantic salmon and their habitat.
+Projects that focus on awareness and education, and knowledge of salmon population abundance, as well as characterization, enhancement and protection of salmon habitat will be given priority.

-- Quebec: Priority will be given to projects that develop or implement a plan or strategy for the conservation of Atlantic salmon and their habitat.
-Projects that focus on awareness and education, and knowledge of salmon population abundance, as well as characterization, enhancement and protection of salmon habitat will be given priority. - Applied Scientific Research: To strategically direct applied scientific research, FCAS's Scientific Advisory Committee has identified key topics that will be top priority going forward. (see Appendix A).
+• Applied Scientific Research: To strategically direct applied scientific research, FCAS's Scientific Advisory Committee has identified key topics that will be top priority going forward. (see Appendix A).

 iv.
-Other eligibility requirements and considerations:
+Other eligibility requirements and considerations

 - a.
 Project Location: The proposed project must be located in a watershed within or between the provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, or Quebec. - b.
-Partnership: Proposals demonstrating partnership among the eligible groups are very important to the Foundation, therefore proposals demonstrating real, working partnerships involving cash and/or in-kind contributions will be considered favourably.
+Partnership: Proposals demonstrating partnerships, particularly among the eligible groups, are very important and strongly encouraged by the Foundation.
+Working partnerships involving cash and/or in-kind contributions will improve your overall score.
+If in-kind partnership contributions have been confirmed, please include a letter of support with your application.